Ashton, Stalybridge and Liverpool Junction Railway: Stalybridge to Huddersfield

 The M&BR had long sought for a line to Leeds, and now (as the LNWR) this became possible.
-In 1847 the London and North Western Railway gained possession of the Leeds, Dewsbury and Manchester Railway and the Huddersfield and Manchester Railway, which were both still under construction.
+By the London and North Western Railway Act 1847 (10 & 11 Vict. c. clix) the London and North Western Railway gained possession of the Leeds, Dewsbury and Manchester Railway and the Huddersfield and Manchester Railway, which were both still under construction.
 When they were completed, the LNWR would have its own line from Stockport to Leeds; however it had no line of its own between Manchester and Stalybridge.
 The Huddersfield authorisation had indicated a connection to the SA&MR at Stalybridge, to reach Manchester via Guide Bridge, but the LNWR chose to make a connection to the Stalybridge, Ashton and Liverpool Junction line, now part of the Lancashire and Yorkshire Railway (L&YR).

 On 1 August 1849 the Huddersfield to Stalybridge line and the connection to the L&YR were opened to traffic and from that date the LNWR began working trains between Manchester and Leeds, over the former SA&LJR line.
 The LNWR's Heaton Norris to Guide Bridge line opened on the same day.
 The MS&LR station at Stalybridge was now used for all passenger purposes, the former SA&LJR station being relegated to a goods station.
 On the same day the L&YR trains at Stalybridge were transferred from the former Manchester and Leeds Railway station to the MS&LR station.
 It was enlarged in 1858, but it was still very unsatisfactory.
 The L&YR trains continued to use it until 1 October 1869 when, because of dissatisfaction over the accommodation, they returned to their old station.
 That station then remained in use until 2 April 1917, and the L&YR relinquished its rights to use the joint station, which became the property of the MS&LR and the LNWR jointly.
 A new and improved station was brought into use on 21 May 1885.